sical/meta-education/app/README.md

 This app contains :

--  backend : a REST API server using express.js and ES6
+-  backend : a JSON API server using express.js and ES6
 -  frontend : a single page app with React/Redux
 -  scripts : build for production